amelbakry/kube-node-utilization/README.md

 # Kubernetes Node Utilization

-This is simple python script to get actual utilization of kubernetes nodes (worker and master)
+This is a simple python script to get actual utilization of kubernetes nodes (worker and master)

 ```bash